 Up to this point, we have only addressed activation of the muscle group that is being stretched.
 This is important, but body movement is also controlled by opposing muscle groups, often categorized as the agonist or the antagonist muscle.
 The agonist muscle is the muscle that contracts to cause a certain movement to happen and the antagonist is the muscle group that would do the opposite action.
 In the example of the knee jerk reflex, the quadriceps would be the agonist and the hamstring would be the antagonist.
 In order to extend the leg at the knee, we must contract the quadriceps, which we do via activation of the alpha motor neurons, but we must also relax, or inhibit, the hamstring.
 We accomplish this through a phenomenon called reciprocal inhibition.
 The sensory neuron that synapses with and excites alpha motor neurons supplying the quadriceps also synapses with an inhibitory interneuron.
 The inhibitory interneuron effectively shuts down the alpha motor neurons to the hamstring.
 This allows the leg to extend at the knee (see stretch reflex figure).

 Whereas muscle spindles respond to stretch another type of sensory system responds to tension.
 You might think that stretch and tension are pretty much the same thing but they are not.
 Have you ever tried tying your shoes really tight and as you are pulling on the laces, which increases tension, one of the laces snaps?
 It is pretty inconvenient when you have to replace a shoelace but think if that was your muscle!
 At times our muscles are capable of generating sufficient power to damage tendons or even break bones.
 They can cause avulsion, where the tendon tears off a piece of the bone at its attachment site.
 In order to prevent this, we have a safety mechanism in place called the Golgi tendon organ.
 Where we could consider the stretch reflex to be excitatory and cause contraction of the stretched muscle group the Golgi tendon reflex would be considered inhibitory and causes relaxation of the affected muscle.
 Therefore the result of activation of a Golgi tendon organ would be the opposite of the activation of a muscle spindle.
-The main purpose of Golgi tendon organ is to prevent excessive tension on tendons and thus prevent injury.
+The main purpose of Golgi tendon organ is to prevent excessive tension on tendons and thus prevent injury, however, it should be noted that the Golgi tendon organ response also assists in regulating muscle contraction force.
+Golgi tendon organs signal muscle force through the entire physiological range, not only at high strain.

 Golgi tendon organs are composed of encapsulated nerve endings that are found interwoven with collagen fibers near the transition from muscle to tendon.
 These nerve endings monitor tension on the tendon rather than muscle length as muscle spindles do.
 As muscle contracts it develops tension on the tendon which is detected by the Golgi tendon organ.
 The Golgi tendon organ then sends action potentials, via afferent neurons, to the dorsal horn of the spinal cord where they synapse with inhibitory interneurons.
 The interneuron then synapses with and inhibits the alpha motor neurons in the anterior horn of the spinal cord.
 Inhibition of alpha motor neurons will effectively shut off the "power" to the muscle causing it to relax.
 You can think of this phenomenon almost like a circuit breaker.
 If there is a spike in power coming into your home that could potentially damage electrical devices the circuit breaker is tripped, temporarily shutting off electricity to those electrical devices.